-On the basis of the national legal framework for international and temporary protection and in compliance with the principle of non-refoulement, UNHCR promotes protection-sensitive border management and access to asylum procedures for refugees and asylum-seekers in particular for those in removal centres including by improving access to information and legal assistance.
+On the basis of the national legal framework for international and temporary protection and in compliance with the principle of non-refoulement, UNHCR promotes protection-sensitive border management and access to asylum procedures for refugees and asylum-seekers, including those in removal centres, inter alia by working to improve access to information and legal assistance.
 Support to the Directorate General for Migration Management (DGMM) will continue, including in the registration and verification of the Syrian refugee population and development of the national asylum-system for registration and refugee status determination procedures of persons seeking international protection in Turkey.